gynamics/oboe.el/README.md

 also made it harder to learn to extend it.
 You may choose to do the same thing in the trival way.

-At first there was a prototype in CL style, but I found that it was actually not clearer with CL, so I just abandoned using cl-lib.

 Currently we have commands: (if you have any good ideas, please tell me!)
 - `oboe-new` creates a new temporary buffer.
 - `oboe-recall` brings back a temporary buffer.